-This is an 8 week course that will be delivered online in the APUS e-classroom via distance learning.
-Resources and access to an online learning management system will be made available to each student.
-Online assignments are due by the last day of each week and include Forum questions (accomplished in groups through a threaded Forum), examinations (graded electronically), individual assignments and a term paper.
+This course delivered via distance learning will enable students to complete academic work in a flexible manner, completely online.
+Course materials and access to an online learning management system will be made available to each student.
+Online assignments are due by the last day of each week and include Forum questions (accomplished in groups through a threaded Forum), examinations and quizzes (graded electronically), and individual assignments (submitted for review by the Faculty Member).
+Assigned faculty will support the students throughout this eight-week course.